bhaktisb/demo/README.md

 # Demo
-This is my my first repository
+This is my first repository